toolking/carddav2fb/README.md

   * the contact's UID of the CardDAV server is added to the phonebook entry (not visible in the FRITZ!
 Box GUI) and additonal with this version:
   * specify with `forcedupload` whether the phone book should be overwritten, or if phone numbers that are not included in the upload are to be saved as vcf by e-mail or whether a download from the CardDAV server should be made if there are no new changes
+  * specify with `fritzadr` if fax numbers should be extracted from the phonebook and stored as FRITZ!Fax (fax4box) adressbook (fritzadr.dbf)
   * the wiki contains a few more information and hints

 ## Requirements